Dates and Neutropenic Diets

 This diet is used by those with weaker immune systems.
 This includes people with cancer or people receiving transplants.
 It is also often followed by those with neutropenia.
 Neutropenia is a condition where one is not able to make enough white blood cells to properly fight off infections.

+When following a neutropenic diet, it is important to take precautions when consuming fruits, including dates.
 Depending on the state of your immune system, your healthcare provider may suggest you only eat boiled or canned fruits.
-In this case, we would recommend avoiding dates.
-In case they do allow fresh and dried fruits, make sure to rinse the dates thoroughly and peel off the outer layer before eating.
+In this case, it would be recommended to avoid dates.

 What to Eat